HotCakeX/MicrosoftDomains/README.md

 ### Help With Validation

-Help is needed to validate and verify the WhoIs information of each domain in the Defender External Attack Surface Management (EASM) list and add them to th General List.
+Help is needed to validate and verify the WhoIs information of each domain in the Defender External Attack Surface Management (EASM) list and add them to the General List.

 ### Note